ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.e3oncan/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 0.9.1 (2024-05-26)
+* (MyHomeMyData) Updated README, added links for description of device topology and to uses cases
+* (MyHomeMyData) Added info for data points 2404_BivalenceControlMode and 2831_BivalenceControlAlternativeTemperature
+* (MyHomeMyData) Update of list of data points for E3 devices to version 20240505

 ### 0.9.0 (2024-04-21)
 * (MyHomeMyData) Structure of data point 1690 (ElectricalEnergySystemPhotovoltaicStatus) changed based on issue https://github.com/MyHomeMyData/E3onCAN/issues/6.
 Manual adaptations may be needed, please check!
 * (MyHomeMyData) Update of list of data points for E3 devices to version 20240420